alvaroschipper/floriade-maas/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.6.3.

+## Setup

+Run `npm install` to setup the project.

+## API Key

+Enter your own Google API key in the apikey.ts file.
+The Google API key can be retrieved [here](http://console.developers.google.com/).

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.